 Recommendation: Conduct a task analysis and leverage the instructions for use (IFU) to ensure you capture all workflow steps.
 Remember to consider potential troubleshooting steps, especially if failing to resolve these situations might lead to different harm than the situation that caused an alarm/warning to appear in the first place.

 Potential use errors

-- Hazardous situation does not provide clear connection between the use error and hazard, and the resulting harm.
-Consider the hazardous situation “device is damaged due to excessive force, user uses damaged device to apply treatment” and the following harm “burn wounds.”
+Hazardous situations do not provide a clear connection between the use error and hazard, and the resulting harm.
+Consider the hazardous situation “device is damaged due to excessive force, the user uses the damaged device to apply treatment” and the following harm “burn wounds.”
 You might be left wondering how the damaged device led to a burn wound.

-- Recommendation: Avoid surprises in your harms.
-The hazardous situation should build a bridge between the use error and hazard to the harm.
+Recommendation: Avoid surprises in your harms.
+The hazardous situation should build a bridge between the use error and the hazard to harm.
 Always consider: What is the result of your use error combined with the hazard?
-And how does that result into the harm?
+And how does that result in the harm?

-- Not taking credit for existing design mitigations.
+Not taking credit for existing design mitigations.
 You might think that perhaps a risk is no longer applicable due to an “inherently safe by design” mitigation.
-Or perhaps you consider the design simply being part of your product, and therefore only list labelling mitigations (e.g., training, IFU).
+Or perhaps you consider the design simply being part of your product, and therefore only list labeling mitigations (e.g., training, IFU).

-Petra Boeree is Senior Human Factors Specialist at Emergo by UL’s Human Factors Research & Design division.
+Petra Boeree is Senior Human Factors Specialist at Emergo by UL.

 Request more information from our specialists